openshift/enhancements/enhancements/machine-api/external-remediations.md

 ### Goals

-- Create the ability to define customized remediation flows outside of the Machine Health Check and CAPI codebase.
+- Create the ability to define customized remediation flows outside of the Machine Health Check and Machine API Operator codebase.
 - Migrate the existing external remediation mechanism to the new one.
 - Ensure that at most one external mechanism will attempt to recover the node.